-The SEC has awarded more than $262 million to 53 whistleblowers since issuing its first award in 2012.
 Whistleblowers may be eligible for an award when they voluntarily provide the SEC with original, timely, and credible information that leads to a successful enforcement action.
 Whistleblower awards can range from 10 percent to 30 percent of the money collected when the monetary sanctions exceed $1 million.
-As with this case, whistleblowers can report jointly under the program and share an award.
 By law, the SEC protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal the identity of a whistleblower.
-Professionals that wish to anonymously expose significant investment fraud, securities violations, or violations of the Foreign Corrupt practices Act are able by law to report these illegal actions through a lawyer and protect their identity while collecting large financial rewards.
+Professionals that wish to anonymously expose significant investment fraud, securities violations, or other illegal conduct are able by law to report these illegal actions through a lawyer and protect their identity while collecting large financial rewards.

 With the success of the Federal False Claims Act and several state false claims act laws, the United States has enacted new Bounty Action Laws to expose investment fraud, commodities fraud, and securities fraud.
 These Bounty Action Whistleblower Reward Laws are section 21F of the Securities Exchange Act (SEC Whistleblower Bounty Actions), and section 23 of the Commodity Exchange Act (CFTC Whisteblower Bounty Actions).
 These laws were passed in the wake of Financial Market Melt Down in 2008 and in response to massive fraud in the financial markets.
 These whistleblower recovery laws are designed to encourage people with specialized knowledge of significant investment fraud, securities fraud, SEC violations, commodity futures fraud, violations of the foreign corrupt practices act, and other financial fraud.
 These whistleblower reward laws were designed to protect whistleblowers that step up and blow the whistle on financial fraud.